Truncated Kernel Stochastic Gradient Descent on Spheres: Introduction

 The paper is organized as follows.
 In \autoref{sec: 2SHESA}, we first provide the theoretical background of the space of spherical harmonics required for this paper and then derive the specific form of T-kernel SGD.
 We use Polyak-averaging to increase the robustness of T-kernel SGD and achieve optimal convergence rates with large step sizes.
 Additionally, we discuss how to extend the design idea of T-kernel SGD to more general numerical optimization problems.
 Finally, we derive the equivalent form of T-kernel SGD using spherical polynomials in spherical harmonics and analyze the computational and storage costs.
 In \autoref{sec: 3AAC}, we establish the theoretical guarantees for the optimal convergence.
-Under the assumptions of function space capacity and regression function regularity, T-kernel SGD can achieve optimal convergence with constant step sizes by controlling the growth of the function space dimension, which directly act as a regularization mechanism.
+Under the assumptions of function space capacity and regression function regularity, T-kernel SGD can achieve optimal convergence with constant step sizes by controlling the growth of the function space dimension, which directly acts as a regularization mechanism.
 Subsequently, we demonstrate that even when the regularity conditions are unknown, T-kernel SGD can still achieve theoretically optimal convergence rates with polynomially decaying step sizes without strictly controlling the growth rate of the function space.
 The theoretical results in this paper address an important issue: how to effectively achieve bias-variance trade-off by leveraging adaptive step size combined with space capacity control in SGD.
 In \autoref{sec:4RW}, we briefly review related work on kernel-based nonparametric estimation and fitting of spherical data.
-In \autoref{sec:6SS}, we illustrate the main conclusions from \autoref{sec: 3AAC} through numerical experiments, We also compare T-kernel SGD with traditional large-scale kernel methods, including kernel SGD \cite{dieuleveut2016nonparametric} and FALKON \cite{alessandro2017falkon}, demonstrating that T-kernel SGD achieves the shortest computation time.
-We have tried to make the paper as self-contained as possible; proofs are placed in the Appendix for readability.
+In \autoref{sec:6SS}, we demonstrate the main conclusions from \autoref{sec: 3AAC} through numerical simulations.
+In addition, we compare the performance of multi-scale methods, such as kernel SGD \cite{dieuleveut2016nonparametric}, FALKON \cite{alessandro2017falkon}, and Gaussian process regression \cite{schafer2021sparse}, with T-kernel SGD in low-dimensional settings.
+We compare the performance of kernel SGD with various universal kernels and T-kernel SGD on mid-dimensional spherical and non-spherical datasets.
+Finally, we used standard non-spherical high-dimensional datasets to validate the versatility of T-kernel SGD and infinite sequence datasets to assess the performance of T-SGD \footnote{A Python code is available at\ \url{https://github.com/JinHui-Bai/T-kernel-SGD-codes.git}.}.
+We have tried to make the paper as self-contained as possible; proofs are placed in Appendix for readability.